thilina999/Car-Park-Manager/README.md

 # Car-Park-Manager
 This is a	program of	a	basic	Car	Park	System.
-The	car	park has	a	maximum	of	20	parking	lots	and	only	cars,	vans	and	motorbikes	can	park	in	the	parking.
+The	car	park has	a	maximum	of	20	parking	lots	and	only	cars,	vans	and	motorbikes	can	park here.